verus-lang/verus-analyzer/CONTRIBUTING.md

 ```
 This means our auto-generated lifting code failed to convert the CST provided by
 the parser into a VST representation.
 To start debugging such an issue, try
-searching through `crates/syntax/src/ast/generated/vst_nodes.rs` for the term
+searching through `crates/syntax/src/ast/generated/vst_nodes.rs` and
+`crates/syntax/src/ast/vst.rs` for the term `stringify!(PROBLEM)`, where
-`stringify!(PROBLEM)`, where PROBLEM is the type name in the `Err("PROBLEM")` above.
+PROBLEM is the type name in the `Err("PROBLEM")` above.
+That may help locate
-That may help locate the problematic code.
+the problematic code.

 ## Building a VSIX file